3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

 \section{Method}

 Our proposed framework for 3D cartoon face generation from single 2D GAN generated images is shown in Figure \ref{fig:framework} and \ref{fig:3d}.
 The whole pipeline can be summarized as a three-stage learning scheme: \begin{itemize} \item \textbf{Stage 1.} We first finetune the pretrained FFHQ \cite{karras2019style} StyleGAN model with the cartoon dataset.
 Then we interpolate the cartoon generation model weights to generate 2D photo-realistic cartoon faces. \item \textbf{Stage 2.} We aim to discover the semantic directions of the StyleGAN latent space $\W$.
-To manipulate one semantic concept only of the generated images, while keeping the face identity unchanged, we propose to optimize the offsets $\w^*$ with the identity loss $\Loss_{id}$ and the low-level feature regularization loss $\Loss_{low}$. \item \textbf{Stage 3.} Since StyleGAN can generate images of various poses and lighting conditions, we use it to give pseudo samples to reconstruct the 3D shapes of cartoon faces, which are generated based on the discovered original and manipulated latent codes.
-The iterative training scheme is utilized to improve the reconstructed results. \end{itemize}
+To manipulate one semantic concept only of the generated images, while keeping the face identity unchanged, we propose to optimize the offsets $\Delta \w$ with the identity loss $\Loss_{id}$ and the low-level feature regularization loss $\Loss_{low}$. \item \textbf{Stage 3.} Since StyleGAN can generate images of various poses and lighting conditions, we use it to give pseudo samples to reconstruct the 3D shapes of cartoon faces, which are generated based on the discovered original and manipulated latent codes.
+The face identity and symmetry losses are utilized to improve the reconstructed results. \end{itemize}

 In the following sections, we give more technical details.